ms-iot/ros-windows-build/experimental/README.md

 ### Publish Pre-release Builds

-Once the release maintainer is comfortable with the quality of the build, a pre-release can be published for larger audiences for preview.
+Once the release maintainer is comfortable with the quality of a build, a pre-release can be published for larger audiences for preview.

 To publish a pre-release build, the build must be triggered from `master` branch.
 Therefore, the working branch is required to be reviewed and merged.

 Once the build is done, it waits for approvals.
 The release maintainer can approve the pre-release and later the build will be available on `https://aka.ms/ros/public`.

+### Publish Release Builds

+Once the release maintainer is comfortable with the quality of a build, a release can be published for the public use.

+The step to publish a release build is similar to the pre-release build.
+The release maintainer can approve the release gate and later the build will be available on `https://aka.ms/ros/public`.

+In additions, once a release is out, there are more activities are required:

+  * [x] Post a release anouncement on ROS discourse.
+  * [x] ...

 ### Available Test Automations